emmanuel-karanja/fleet-simplify-tech-assessment/readme.txt

       i. clone and unzip the repo.
-     ii. 'cd project' directory where you unzipped the repo. iii. 'npm install' to install the dependencies iv. 'npm start' or 'npm start:dev' to start the application.
+     ii. 'cd project' directory where you unzipped the repo. iii. 'npm install' to install the dependencies iv. 'npm start:dev' to start the application in development mode 'npm start" to start the application in production mode

   **you need an active internet connection because the app connects to a remote mongodb cluster.

+   The app URL is 'https://infinite-ravine-72089.herokuapp.com/' on Heroku.

  1. The app uses JWT for authentication.
 The JWT is sent via na Authorization header prefixed 'Bearer ' or 'Token ' (that space is required, so the thing will  be  like 'Token XXXXXX' where XXXXXX is